linkedweb/django_react_deployment/README.md

 Now we will clone our project on our digitalocean server (make sure you're in your home directory):

     git clone https://github.com/your-github-name/your-repository.git
+    If you setup a .ssh/config, do: git clone git@github.com:/your-github-name/your-repository.git

 Or if you want to clone a specific branch you can do:

     git clone --single-branch --branch [branch-name] https://github.com/your-github-name/your-repository.git
+    If you setup a .ssh/config, do: git clone --single-branch --branch [branch-name] git@github.com:/your-github-name/your-repository.git

 Then you will navigate into the project folder that was just created